writingmate/imagegen-mcp/README.md

 ## License

-MIT - See LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---